 Is Blizzard Beach The Best Water Park For Kids?

 The biggest question I get regarding water parks is “which one is better for kids”, specifically toddlers.
 The answer to that is undoubtedly Blizzard Beach.
 Mostly because there are two different kid sections at this park that are geared towards two specific age groups.
 For those traveling with toddlers, Tykes Peak is the place to be.
 It’s designed for the little kids who are three and under.
 The main pool in this section is only a couple of inches deep.
 There are also three different slides that toddlers can enjoy.
 One small one where they can board an inner tube and slide on down and two more body slides.

 It’s important to know that the parents won’t be able to slide down with the kids on some of these slides, but the good news is that there’s a cast member at the top and bottom to catch them.
 So you can easily position yourself on a bridge right in between them.
 That way you can get a good look of the entire slide and watch them go all the way down.
 If you’re traveling only with a toddler and undecided between Blizzard Beach and Typhoon Lagoon then you should definitely pick Blizzard Beach.

 Full Video Overview Of Blizzard Beach

 Our friend David over at Beyond The Kingdoms was generous enough to provide help with this post.
 We’d appreciate it if you would check him out over on youtube and his website as well.
 Below is his full video overview of Blizzard Beach from their youtube channel.

 Is Blizzard Beach Worth It?

-At the end of the day I think that if you have the time to visit a Disney water park, especially if you have little ones, then this is the perfect place to go.
+At the end of the day, I think that if you have the time to visit a Disney water park, especially if you have little ones, then this is the perfect place to go.
 If you think I’ve missed anything in this guide please feel free to send me a message and let me know.
-Thanks for taking the time to read my guide an hopefully it will help you out the next time you are planning your Disney vacation.
+Thanks for taking the time to read my guide and hopefully it will help you out the next time you are planning your Walt Disney World Resort vacation.